The average hourly pay for a Documentation Specialist is $17.61.

 - Review site policies, operating procedures, work instructions and forms for format consistency.

-Common Career Paths for Documentation Specialist
+Job Satisfaction for Documentation Specialist

 Documentation Specialist Job Listings

-Popular Skills for Documentation Specialist
+What Are Popular Skills for Documentation Specialists?

-Pay by Experience Level for Documentation Specialist
+What is the Pay by Experience Level for Documentation Specialists?

 Pay Difference by Location